Internship in the Art of Spiritual Direction

 Please see the schedule for details of which gathering is planned in person and which on line.
 The In Person meeting space will depend on the number of people in the program, but will be in the Sacramento area.

-Dates for 2024: The next cycle begins with an opening retreat at Mercy Center Auburn on March 15-17, 2024.
+Dates for 2024: The current cycle began with an opening retreat at Mercy Center Auburn on March 15-17, 2024.
 The schedule is here.

 OUR FACULTY